01 of 18

 Within Panama City, even rides across town can be arranged for less than $10; and most are $5 or less.
 One notable exception is the ride between Tocumen Airport and the city center, which can cost $25-$30.

 It's best to leave the driving in Panama City to professionals.
 Traffic moves fast and drivers rarely yield the right of way.
 When you combine these rather treacherous driving conditions with people who don't know where they are going, it creates some big potential problems for those planning a car rental.
-Unless your trip dictates a rental, they are best avoided.
+Unless your trip dictates otherwise, avoid a car rental.

 Outside of Panama City, driving is far less difficult.
 But cabs remain fairly cheap across the country.
-On my trip, I did run... across drivers in several cities who tried to charge far more than the going rate.
-I simply shook my head and waited for the next driver.Continue to 10 of 20 below.
+On my trip, I did... run across drivers in several cities who tried to charge far more than the going rate.
+I simply shook my head and waited for the next driver.Continue to 9 of 18 below.

 Cheap Cross-Country Flights